DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 	- Added BaseLayout for QWERTY VK.
 (QWERTY-eD still uses a remap from the Colemak-eD BaseLayout.)
 		- Makes the KeyMapper more intuitive, as you can use QW key positions directly instead of having to map from Co positions w/ the QWERTY remap.
 	- Robust `trayMenuDefault` setting.
 As before, `#&` selects item by position – but it now ignores separators.
 Also, partial matches are allowed for text entries.
+	- Fixed: Holding down auto-repeating keys could lead to hotkey buffer overflow, making EPKL unresponsive.
+Especially when holding down Extend mousing keys.
+		- The variable HotKeyBuffer holds the buffer array which led to too many concurrent timers.
+Whenever it has > 24 entries it now won't accept more.
+		- Also put KeyUp on a timer, to ensure it doesn't sneak past a last KeyDown of a repeating key